Symmetric random walks on Homeo+(R): Properties of -invariant measures

 Next we consider the case where $G$ has no discrete orbits.
-As in Proposition \ref{P: minimal}, let $\mathcal{M}$ be the unique nonempty minimal $G$-invariant closed subset of the real line.

-\begin{lemma} Let $\mu$ be an irreducible, symmetric measure on $\mathrm{Homeo}^+ ({\bf R})$ whose support is finite and generates a group $G$ without discrete orbits on the real line.
-Then any $P$-invariant Radon measure is supported on $\mathcal M$. \end{lemma}

-\begin{proof} Let $\nu$ be a $P$-invariant Radon measure on the real line.
+As in Proposition \ref{Pminimal}, let $\mathcal{M}$ be the unique nonempty minimal $G$-invariant closed subset of the real line.\vadjust{\goodbreak} \begin{lemma} Let $\mu$ be an irreducible, symmetric measure on $\mathrm{Homeo}^+ ({\mathbf R})$ whose support is finite and generates a group $G$ without discrete orbits on the real line.
+Then any $P$-invariant Radon measure is supported on $\mathcal M$. \end{lemma} \begin{pf} Let $\nu$ be a $P$-invariant Radon measure on the real line.
 The measure $\nu$ is quasi-invariant by $G$, because for all $h$ in the support of $\mu$ we have

 So the support of $\nu$ is a closed $G$-invariant subset of the real line, and hence, it contains $\mathcal M$.
-Therefore, it suffices to verify that $\nu$ does not charge any component of $\mathcal M ^c$.
-If $\mathcal M^c$ is nonempty, we may collapse each connected component of $\mathcal M ^c$ to a point, thus obtaining a topological real line carrying a $G$-action for which every orbit is dense.
-The $P$-invariant measure $\nu$ can be pushed to a $P$-invariant Radon measure $\overline{\nu}$ for this new action.
-If a component of $\mathcal M ^c$ has a positive charge, then $\overline{\nu}$ has atoms.
-By Lemma~\ref{L: atomic part 2}, this implies that the $G$-action cannot be minimal after the collapsing, which is a contradiction.
-We thus conclude that the original $P$-invariant measure $\nu$ does not charge the components of $\mathcal M ^c$, and so, $\nu$ must be supported on $\mathcal M$. \end{proof}
+Therefore, it suffices to verify that $\nu$ does not charge any component of $\mathcal M^c$.
+If $\mathcal M^c$ is nonempty, we may collapse each connected component of $\mathcal M^c$ to a point, thus obtaining a topological real line carrying a $G$-action for which every orbit is dense.
+The $P$-invariant measure $\nu$ can be pushed to a $P$-invariant Radon measure $\ovverline{\nu}$ for this new action.
+If a component of $\mathcal M^c$ has a positive charge, then $\ovverline {\nu}$ has atoms.
+By Lemma~\ref{Latomicpart2}, this implies that the $G$-action cannot be minimal after the collapsing, which is a contradiction.
+We thus conclude that the original $P$-invariant measure $\nu$ does not charge the components of $\mathcal M^c$, and so, $\nu$ must be supported on $\mathcal M$. \end{pf}